voipir/python-sii/README.md

 ```bash
 make test ARG_KEY="/path/to/key/file.pem" ARG_CERT="/path/to/cert/file.pem"
 ```
+Since tests against the auth server are flaky at the moment, dropping every Nth connection and currently not correctly verifying certificate signatures, you might want to take a look at the py.test "timeout" plugin to put a hard limit and avoid getting stuck mid-test.

 ## Licence
 The library is licenced as LGPLv3 as you can make out in the LICENSE file.
 You can do what ever you want with this code, as long as you keep any changes or enhancements to this library (not your code that interacts with it!) public.
 Other than that we would also kindly ask you for fair play and collaboration.
 We all have the same itch to scratch here, and would greatly benefit from each other, even if by means of a bug report.
 Thank you!.